-Mark Schwarz, the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P. ("NCM"), John Murray, Chief Financial Officer of NCM, and Evan Stone, the former Vice President and General Counsel of NCM, hold the following executive officer and board of director positions with the Company: Chairman of the Board and Chief Executive Officer, Director and Chief Financial Officer, and Director, General Counsel and Secretary, respectively.
-NCM is the General Partner of Newcastle, which owns 31,526,517 shares of Common Stock.
+As of December 31, 2010, Mark Schwarz, the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P. ("NCM"), John Murray, Chief Financial Officer of NCM, and Evan Stone, the former Vice President and General Counsel of NCM, held the following executive officer and board of director positions with the Company: Chairman of the Board and Chief Executive Officer, Director and Chief Financial Officer, and Director, General Counsel and Secretary, respectively.
+NCM is the General Partner of Newcastle, which owns 34,064,466 shares of Common Stock.
+Effective January 20, 2011, John Murray and Evan Stone are no longer directors of the Company but remain as executive officers.

 The Company's corporate headquarters are located at 200 Crescent Court, Suite 1400, Dallas, Texas 75201, which are also the offices of NCM.
 The Company occupies a portion of NCM space on a month-to-month basis at \$2,500 per month, pursuant to a services agreement entered into between the parties.
 Pursuant to the services agreement, the Company receives the use of NCM's facilities and equipment and accounting, legal and administrative services from employees of NCM.
-The Company incurred expenses pursuant to the services agreement totaling approximately \$8,000 and \$24,000 for the three and nine months ended September 30, 2010, respectively, and \$8,000 and \$48,000 for the three and nine months ended September 30, 2009, respectively.
-The Company owed NCM \$0 and approximately \$78,000 as of September 30, 2010 and 2009, respectively, under the services agreement.
+The Company incurred expenses pursuant to the services agreement totaling approximately \$30,000 for the year ended December 31, 2010 and \$56,000 for the year ended December 31, 2009.
+The Company owed NCM \$0 and approximately \$98,000 as of December 31, 2010 and 2009, respectively, under the services agreement.

-On August 25, 2008, concurrently with the execution of the Acquisition Agreement, the Company entered into the Equity Financing Agreement with Newcastle for the purpose of obtaining financing to complete the transactions contemplated by the Acquisition Agreement (see Note 4).
+On August 25, 2008, concurrently with the execution of the Acquisition Agreement, the Company entered into the Equity Financing Agreement with Newcastle for the purpose of obtaining financing to complete the transactions contemplated by the Acquisition Agreement (see Note 3).